 Brazilian Zouk Amsterdam (BZA)In 2013, Gert Faber founded the BZA Dance School together with his former dance partner Charlotte Mathiessen.
 Since 2017, Gert is teaching weekly classes with his new dance partner Eva Stolk.
 Furthermore, they organize Zouk events such as the monthly “Zouk at the Lake” party and the outdoor Zouk dancing in the Vondelpark.
 They also teach and perform in many locations in the Netherlands.
 Next to the basics of Zouk they strive to teach principles, like Continuous flow, Counterbalance, Traveling and Elasticity that enrich the Zouk dancing of their students.
 These principles are built upon a solid knowledge from various physical backgrounds (see BIOs below).
 Together they hope to strengthen the Zouk scene around Amsterdam and spread the Zouk epidemic throughout the world.

 From 2010 to 2012 Gert has worked as a biomechanist at the Harvard School of Public health in Boston.
-During this time he started teaching Zouk built a solid Zouk scene in Boston.
-He is happy to see that the Boston Zouk scene is still going strong after he left (www.zoukboston.com).
-During his time in Boston he also started dancing West Coast Swing.
+During this time he started teaching Zouk and helped building a solid Zouk scene in Boston (www.zoukboston.com).
+In Boston Gert also started dancing West Coast Swing.
 This is a very smooth dance style that focuses on soft connection trough elasticity, a principle which he now uses a lot in his Zouk dancing/teaching.

 Eva loves to dance.
 She started ballet lessons at three years old.
 She learned to create beautiful movements and lines while telling the story of the music through her body.
 For three years she attended a dance academy, where she learned the technical background of ballet, modern/jazz and musical dance.
 As a physiotherapist and personal trainer, Eva likes to combine her work experience and dance influences into her Zouk lessons.
 Zouk to her is: the enjoyment of creating something beautiful together.